 Karen’s journey with nursing governance began as an intensive care unit staff RN on the night shift in an organization without a nursing governance structure.
 Working conditions were resulting in continuous RN and nurse manager turnover in the unit.
-Upon becoming a co-charge RN within four months, Karen and the other night staff began meeting to establish ways to orient new staff, fix schedule gaps, re-organize the location of equipment, provide partners for patient care assignments, and to build team collaboration.
+Upon becoming a co-charge RN within four months, Karen and the other night staff began meeting to establish ways to orient new staff, fix schedule gaps, re-organize the location of equipment, provide partners for patient care assignments, and build team collaboration.
 The elimination of RN turnover on the night shift and positive teamwork was noted and led to Karen’s career movement into a nurse manager role, despite essentially being a new graduate nurse.
 Karen’s respect for the critical thinking and planning abilities of front-line nurses was a strong thread throughout her career trajectory.
-As a chief nursing officer at Rush Oak Park Hospital, she fostered the initiation of a nursing shared/professional governance structure.
+As a chief nursing officer at Rush Oak Park Hospital, she fostered the initiation of a nursing shared governance structure.
 The first years included leadership development in the front-line nurses to understand their roles in being representatives of nurses within their department.
 Nurse administrators needed to be coached in bringing clinical issues to the clinical nurses rather than finding solutions and making decisions for them.
 Soon the committee members were developed in meeting management allowing them to become effective chairs of their nursing committees.
 The nursing governance Executive Committee was established with elected representative members for every nursing area of the organization.
 Karen established a nursing organizational chart that placed the president of the Nursing Shared Governance Organization on even par of the CNO.
-The CNO was an integral member of the Executive Committee as the representative of Nursing Administration, one of the many nursing specialties, and an ongoing coach of how to get things done in a complex organization system.
+The CNO was an integral member of the Executive Committee as the representative of nursing administration, one of the many nursing specialties, and an ongoing coach of how to get things done in a complex organization system.
 Karen credits the insights, expertise, and innovations of front-line nurses for all the current successes of Rush Oak Park Hospital as a top hospital as measured by the Centers for Medicare and Medicaid, the Leapfrog Group, ANCC ©Magnet designation, and several specialty service line certifications through The Joint Commission.